devopsgroup-io/catapult/README.md

 ### Cache Busting ###

 Caching plays a very important role in the performance of your website and enforces and recommends many [performance optimizations](#performance).
 Catapult generally enforces caching of files to 7 days, because of this, to ensure that a new website release is reflected in a user's browser you should consider [semantic versioning]((http://semver.org/spec/v2.0.0.html)) of website resource files.
-Here's an example:
+Here's an example of query string cache busting:

-`<link rel="stylesheet" href="style.min.css?v=3.4.1">`
+`<link rel="stylesheet" href="/css/style.min.css?v=3.4.1">`

 Ready to deploy a new release?
 Update the version number and the cache will be "busted":

+`<link rel="stylesheet" href="/css/style.min.css?v=3.4.2">`

+A more complicated, yet effective method of cache busting is by using versioned folders.
+Resources with a "?" in the URL are not cached by some proxy caching servers.
+Here is an example of URL path cache busting:

+`<link rel="stylesheet" href="/css/3.4.1/style.min.css">`

+Ready to deploy a new release?
+Update the version number and the cache will be "busted":

-`<link rel="stylesheet" href="style.min.css?v=3.4.2">`
+`<link rel="stylesheet" href="/css/3.4.2/style.min.css">`

 Each software type will vary as to the standard convention of website resource file versioning, here is a [Wordpress example](https://wordpress.stackexchange.com/a/90824) to get you started.